 Bulky things that could hurt your vacuum may be hiding on your garage floor (like nails!), so I suggest sweeping your garage and then following up with a vacuuming.
 The vacuuming will get all the dust and debris that the broom just pushes around.
 Even if you think you are sweeping really well, if you skip the vacuuming, you will be surprised at how much dust and debris your mop finds!

 My vacuum broke on the last day I left Arkansas.
 Seriously!
 I can’t even make up that kind of thing!
-This is my new vacuum and I love it so much.
+I love my new Dyson cordless vacuum so much.
 Electric (it charges), lightweight, HEPA filter, and it is so powerful!
-The battery doesn’t last forever, so I just vacuum in spurts here and there, which oddly is making me vacuum more frequently than when I used to build it up to do all at once.
+The battery doesn’t last forever, so I just vacuum in spurts here and there, which is making me vacuum more frequently than when I used to build it up to do all at once.

 3. Mop: